bluebanquise/bluebanquise/resources/documentation/stories.rst

   git add --all
   git commit --author="my_name <my_name@my_mail.org>" -m "First commit"

-It is now possible to commit new changes after each configuration manipulations.
+It is now possible to commit new changes after each configuration change.

 You can find a lot on the web about correct git repository usage, creating branches, etc. Also note that the repositories support environments in